poproar/Barnabas-Instructors-Guide/_lessons/08/index.md

   - What is the breadboard used for?
 How does the breadboard work?
   - What is resistance?
 How does resistance affect our circuit?
   - What part(s) of the robot does the Barnabas Noggin represent?
+  mindset:
+  - What does freedom mean to you?
+  - Freedom to learn?
+  - Freedom to fail?

 ---